omargammoh/pylog485/README.md

     gateway 192.168.1.1

 ```
+* Recommended: configure the real time clock (i still need to writet down procedure for this)

 # Usage
+* The datalogging and sending of data starts automatically when the raspberry pi boots
+* You can log in to the server and control the device by going to `http://192.168.1.201:9001`.
+If you have port forwarding enabled in your router, you can do this from anywhere with internet access
 * The django server is run in a tmux session, login to the raspberry pi thourgh ssh and:
     * run `tmux a -t 0` to see what is being printed,
     * type `ctrl-b` then `d` to detach tmuw session
     * run `tmux kill-session -t 0` to kill tmux session, this will stop the whole thing
     * run `. /home/pi/pylog485/start.sh` to run the server in a tmux session

+# TODO:
+* Write procedure to include a realtime clock.
+This is important because currently the raspberry pi relies on the internet to sync its clock, if the rpi is disconnected from power then powered again without the presence of internet, its clock will be wrong, and logged data will have the wrong timestamp.

 # Some usefull linux things
 * Restarting the tmux session